University of Portland: Expansion and development

 The school is undergoing expansion and renovations for both its campus housing facilities, academic buildings, and recreation facilities.
 For housing, a new residence hall (Lund Family) was built for the 2016–2017 school year.
 The university also renovated the existing dining facility known as The Commons, which was renamed the Bauccio Commons in honor of alumnus Fedele Bauccio, who founded the Bon Appetit Management Company which provides food services to the campus.

 In academics, the Engineering Building was renovated using a $12 million gift for its expansion and improvement from Donald and Darlene Shiley.
 Additionally, the university has completely renovated the Clark Library.
 Elsewhere, a bell tower located adjacent to the Christ the Teacher Chapel was completed in September 2009.
 At 100 feet, it is the tallest structure on campus, as well as in North Portland, a title that Mehling Hall held previously.

 In athletics and recreation, in May 2014, the university began construction on the Beauchamp Recreation and Wellness Center, named after the university's 19th president, Rev. E. William Beauchamp.
 It will feature state of the art strength and cardio training facilities, 3 gymnasiums, a suspended track, a bike shop, classrooms, and an outdoor pursuits office.
 It was scheduled to be completed by May 2015.
 Additionally, in June 2014, renovations began on Joe Etzel Baseball field to include improved lighting, fencing, and artificial turf.

 Plans for a $30 million, three-story academic building were announced in March 2017.
 The building encompasses 65,616 square feet with 17 classrooms, 35 faculty offices, 12 informal and formal gathering spaces, including 4 conference rooms, and the 146-seat Brian J. Doyle Auditorium.
 Construction began September 2017, delayed a few months while the university was raising $15 million.
 The hall is named the Dundon-Berchtold Hall, and was completed before the start of the 2019–2020 academic year.

+The School recently completed the Shiley-Marcos Center for Design and Innovation.
+The project cost $40 million and was assisted by a $10 million gift from Darlene Marcos Shiley.